Manila: Government

+Local government

-Manila, which is officially known as the City of Manila, is the national capital of the Philippines and is classified as a Special City according to its income, and a Highly Urbanized City (HUC).
+Manila, which is officially known as the City of Manila, is the national capital of the Philippines and is classified as a special city according to its income, and a highly urbanized city (HUC).
 The Mayor of Manila is the chief executive, and is assisted by the vice mayor and the 38-member City Council, who are elected as representatives of the six councilor districts within the city, and the municipal presidents of the Liga ng mga Barangay and Sangguniang Kabataan.

 The city has no control over Intramuros and Manila North Harbor.
 The historic Walled City is administered by the Intramuros Administration while Manila North Harbor is managed by the Philippine Ports Authority.
 Both are national government agencies.
 The barangays that have jurisdictions over these places oversee the welfare of the city's constituents but cannot exercise their executive powers.
 Manila had a 12,971 personnel complement at the end of 2018.
 Under the proposed form of federalism in the Philippines, Manila may no longer be the capital and Metro Manila may no longer be the seat of government; the committee has not yet decided on the federal capital and states they are open to other proposals.

-As of May 2022, the Mayor of Manila is Maria Shielah "Honey" Lacuna-Pangan, daughter of former Manila vice mayor Danilo Lacuna.
-Lacuna is the city's first female mayor.
-The vice mayor is Yul Servo.
+As of June 2025, the mayor is Isko Moreno, who is on his second mayoral stint.
+The vice mayor is Chi Atienza, daughter of former mayor Lito Atienza.
 The mayor and the vice mayor are limited to up-to three terms, each term lasting for three years.
 The city has an ordinance penalizing cat-calling since 2018, and is the second city in the Philippines to do so after Quezon City, which passed a similar ordinance in 2016.
 In 2017, the city government planned to revise the existing curfew ordinance since the Supreme Court declared it unconstitutional in August that year.
 Of the three cities reviewed by the Supreme Court; the City of Manila, Navotas, and Quezon City; only the curfew ordinance of Quezon City was approved.